Green Pozole with Chicken: How to Make Pozole Verde

 Step 4

 Prepare pozole broth.
 In a separate pot, heat oil over medium to high heat.
 Once hot, add green salsa mixture and sauté for five minutes, moving frequently to avoid burning.
 Lower heat to lowest setting and allow to simmer for 15 more minutes.
 Once green salsa has reduced slightly, add chicken broth and bay leaves.
 Bring mixture to a boil and cook for 30 minutes over medium-high heat.
-Next, add hominy and then reduce heat to low and allow to simmer for an additional 30 minutes.
+Next, add hominy and then reduce to medium-low heat and allow to simmer for an additional 30 minutes.
 Taste and adjust for salt.
 Keep it on the lowest setting until ready to serve.

 Step 5